-At Computex 2018 Asus has unveiled its new VivoWatch BP that can monitor your blood pressure and will even offer fitness suggestions via HealthAI support in its correspondent app, which contains numerous health charts.
+At Computex 2018, Asus unveiled its new VivoWatch BP that can monitor your blood pressure and will even offer fitness suggestions via HealthAI support in its correspondent app, which contains numerous health charts.

-There’s a silver circular dial on the front that needs your fingerprint to get blood pressure reading.
-All you need is put your finger on the dial for 15-20 seconds.
+A silver circular dial on the front needs your fingerprint to get a blood pressure reading.
+All you need is to put your finger on the dial for 15-20 seconds.
 The reading is provided by four sensors, two of which are an ECG for pulse rate and a PPG or optical sensor for BP levels.
 VivoWatch BP also offers readings of pulse rate, step counts, sleep quality, and de-stress index.

-The HealthAI of the companion app displays personalized health advice for reducing hypertension.
-It also allows sharing your health info with family or doctors for offering guidance or motivation.
+The health of the companion app displays personalized health advice for reducing hypertension.
+It also allows sharing your health info with family or doctors to offer guidance or motivation.

-Priced at $169, it will be available in Asian markets before others by July-end.
+Priced at $169, it will be available in Asian markets before others by July end.
 American markets will receive the smartwatch by Q2 or Q3 next year and are currently awaiting FDA approval.
-Asus expects that fitness fanatics will feel the pull due to elaborate features despite an unattractive appearance of the VivoWatch BP.
+Asus expects that fitness fanatics will feel the pull due to elaborate features despite the unattractive appearance of the VivoWatch BP.